-This week, California legislators announced two new bills to help more Californians struggling to afford health care coverage for themselves or their family.
-AB 2347 by Assemblymember Wood, Chair of the Assembly Health Committee and SB 65 by Senator Pan, Chair of the Senate Health Committee.
-These bills provide new investments to enhance federal and state subsides in Covered California and will continue to lower premiums and help many low-income Californians who still face barriers to care due to costs, particularly through copays and deductibles.
+SACRAMENTO — This week, California legislators announced two new bills to help more Californians struggling to afford health care coverage for themselves or their family.
+AB 2347 by Assemblymember Wood, Chair of the Assembly Health Committee and SB 65 by Senator Pan, Chair of the Senate Health Committee, provide new investments to enhance federal and state subsides in Covered California.
+The bills will further lower premiums and help many low-income Californians who still face barriers to care due to costs, particularly through copays and deductibles.
 While no additional Covered California affordability assistance has been included in Governor Newsom’s current 2020-2021 budget, these legislative bills would provide needed financial relief to many Californians who still find it difficult to afford their health care coverage in a high cost of living state like California.

 Last year, California took unprecedented action to provide additional affordability assistance to nearly one million Californians enrolled in Covered California health plans.
-These new state subsidies augmented existing federal premium subsidies for lower-income Covered California enrollees, along with first-in-the-nation premium assistance for middle-income consumers.
+These new state subsidies augmented existing federal premium subsidies for lower-income Covered California enrollees (individuals making between $25,000 – $50,000 per year, or up to $103,000 per year for a family of four), along with first-in-the-nation premium assistance for middle-income consumers (individuals making between $50,000 – $75,000 per year, or up to $150,000 per year for a family of four).
 It was announced earlier this week that these subsidy enhancements, along with the reinstatement of the individual mandate, helped to propel a 41% increase in new enrollments in Covered California.
 About 576,000 lower-income consumers, received an average of $608 per month in subsides, lowering the average household monthly premium from $881 per month to $272, a decrease of 70%.
 Another 15,000 middle-income Californians who were not previously eligible for subsides, received and average of $504 per month, lowering their premiums by nearly half.